War Pony

 War Pony is a 2022 American drama film directed and produced by Riley Keough and Gina Gammell—the first time either had directed a feature—from a screenplay by Keough, Gammell, Franklin Sioux Bob and Bill Reddy.
 It stars Jojo Bapteise Whiting and Ladainian Crazy Thunder.

 It had its world premiere at the 2022 Cannes Film Festival in the Un Certain Regard section on May 21, 2022, and won the Caméra d'Or, which is awarded for the best first feature film.
 It was released in the United States on July 28, 2023, by Momentum Pictures.

 Plot

-Follows the intertwined lives of two young Lakota boys living on the Pine Ridge Indian Reservation in South Dakota.
-One is Bill, a 23 year old father of two slackers.
-The other is Matho Bill, a 12 year old drug dealer.
+Follows the intertwined lives of two Lakota boys living on the Pine Ridge Indian Reservation in South Dakota.
+One is Bill, a 23-year-old father of two toddlers.
+The other is Matho, a 12-year-old drug dealer.